Tracing

 The file names matter!

-), replaces it with .sym
+), replace it with .sym

 Stepping